 Alternative A would result in the retrofit and remodel of a bowling alley into a gaming facility and the utilization of adjacent land within the Medford Site as parking for Alternative A. Alternative A would only alter previously disturbed ruderal/developed habitat within the Medford Site.
+No NOAA Fisheries critical habitat is located on the Medford Site.
+The nearest critical habitat for NOAA fisheries is designated for the Southern Oregon/Northern California Coast Evolutionarily Significant Unit (ESU) of coho salmon (Oncorhynchus kisutch) in Bear Creek located 1,400 feet to the east of the Medford Site (NMFS, 2014).
+Additionally, Bear Creek is designated Essential Fish Habitat for Chinook Salmon and Coho Salmon (Figure 3.5-4).
+Potential impacts to fish habitat in Bear Creek are described under "Federally Listed Species" below.
 No USFWS-designated critical habitat occurs within the Medford Site or in the immediate vicinity.
 The nearest USFWS-designated critical habitat is for Cook's lomatium (Lomatium cookii), located approximately 4.5 miles west of the Medford Site.
 As such, no USFWS critical habitat is located on the Medford Site and no adverse effect to critical habitats would occur under Alternative A.

 As discussed in Section 3.5.2, the Medford Site is completely developed and paved; no federally listed wildlife species have the potential to occur on the site.
-There is a hydrological connection between the Medford Site and Bear Creek, an anadromous-bearing stream containing two listed species, Chinook salmon (Oncorhynchus tshawytscha) and coho salmon (O. kisutch).
+There is a hydrological connection between the Medford Site and Bear Creek, an anadromous-bearing stream containing two listed species, Chinook salmon (Oncorhynchus tshawytscha) and the Southern Oregon/Northern California Coast ESU of coho salmon (O. kisutch).
 If not properly controlled, sediment and stormwater runoff from Alternative A could impact water quality within the ditch leading to Bear Creek, located approximately 1,500 feet east of the Medford Site, which provides habitat for listed fish species.
 Adherence to the requirements of the CWA through implementation of a SWPPP, as identified in Section 5.0, as well as the implementation of the proposed LID features under Alternative A, including either vegetated bioretention swales or a distributed pervious strip system, would adequately treat and control flow of stormwater prior to discharge off the Medford Site.
 These measures would protect downstream waterways from increased flow rates, control erosion, minimize sediment load, and prohibit refueling near waterways, and thus would ensure that construction and operation activities associated with the development of Alternative A would not indirectly affect Bear Creek.
 After the implementation of project LIDs and mitigation, effects to federally listed species as result of Alternative A would be less than significant.